emard/mini-vnc2-prog/README.md

-While the ReVerSE-u16 board is constantly powered, disconnect Altera-USB-blaster cable and connect VNC2 programming cable (a signle wire "DEBUG" seems to be sufficient).
+While the ReVerSE-u16 board is constantly powered, disconnect Altera-USB-blaster cable and connect VNC2 programming cable (a single wire "DEBUG" seems to be sufficient).

 Method 1: FT_PROG only